Java memory model: Context

 The Java programming language and platform provide thread capabilities.
 Synchronization between threads is notoriously difficult for developers; this difficulty is compounded because Java applications can run on a wide range of processors and operating systems.
 To be able to draw conclusions about a program's behavior, Java's designers decided they had to clearly define possible behaviors of all Java programs.

 On modern platforms, code is frequently not executed in the order it was written.
 It is reordered by the compiler, the processor and the memory subsystem to achieve maximum performance.
 On multiprocessor architectures, individual processors may have their own local caches that are out of sync with main memory.
 It is generally undesirable to require threads to remain perfectly in sync with one another because this would be too costly from a performance point of view.
-This means that at any given time, different threads may see different values for the same shared data.
+As a result, different threads may observe different values of the same shared data at any given time.

 In a single-threaded environment, it is easy to reason about code execution.
 The typical approach requires the system to implement as-if-serial semantics for individual threads in isolation.
 When an individual thread executes, it will appear as if all of the actions taken by that thread occur in the order they appear in the program, even if the actions themselves occur out of order.

 If one thread executes its instructions out of order, then another thread might see the fact that those instructions were executed out of order, even if that did not affect the semantics of the first thread.
 For example, consider two threads with the following instructions, executing concurrently, where the variables x and y are both initialized to 0:

 If no reorderings are performed, and the read of y in Thread 2 returns the value 2, then the subsequent read of x should return the value 1, because the write to x was performed before the write to y.
 However, if the two writes are reordered, then the read of y can return the value 2, and the read of x can return the value 0.

 The Java Memory Model (JMM) defines the allowable behavior of multithreaded programs, and therefore describes when such reorderings are possible.
 It places execution-time constraints on the relationship between threads and main memory in order to achieve consistent and reliable Java applications.
 By doing this, it makes it possible to reason about code execution in a multithreaded environment, even in the face of optimizations performed by the dynamic compiler, the processor(s), and the caches.